-- Standard factory production models of any manufacture may enter F-150.
+- 1) Standard factory production models of any manufacture may enter F-150.
 The 200XS OptiMax engine, unaltered, is a legal Formula 150 motor.
-The 200 APX and 250 APX Mercury engine homologation as supplied by Mecury Racing, unaltered, is a legal Formula 150 motor. - 2) All cowlings and engine graphics shall be essentially the same as OEM for product identity, and may be either OEM or aftermarket manufacture. - 3) All engines must be carbureted with original manufacturer's carburetors, with the exception of the OptiMax, which is DFI.
+The 200 APX and the 250 APX Mercury engines, as manufactured, homologated, and supplied by Mercury Racing, are not legal engines in the Formula 150 class. - 2) All cowlings and engine graphics shall be essentially the same as OEM for product identity, and may be either OEM or aftermarket manufacture. - 3) All engines must be carbureted with original manufacturer's carburetors, with the exception of the OptiMax, which is DFI.
 Carburetors may be modified to prevent shutting off, hesitating or sloshing in the corners or in rough race conditions.
-The carburetor bores/venturis may not be modified. - 4) Only 12- or 24-volt starting system is permitted. - 5) Engines may substitute up to 6 sleeves of any manufacture as long as original port specs are maintained. - 6) Iron liner engines will be allowed up to .060 over bore for repair. - 7) Reed blocks and reed petals may be of any manufacturer but must fit within the OEM intake manifold. - 8) All engines may use aftermarket (non-OEM) pistons, rings, bearings, gaskets, and ignition parts. - 9) Any gearcase, midsection, cowling and transom/trim assemblies are legal. - 10) Exhaust stacks must be contained within the driveshaft housing.

-11) Powerhead parts must be of original manufacturer with no intermixing of various manufacturers parts.
-The midsections and lower units are exempt from this rule.

-12) Cylinder heads for engines over 156 cubic inches may be modified by welding and matching their combustion chamber pockets to achieve higher compression.
+The carburetor bores/venturis may not be modified. - Only 12- or 24-volt starting system is permitted. - 5) Engines may substitute up to 6 sleeves of any manufacture as long as original port specs are maintained. - 6) Iron liner engines will be allowed up to .060 over bore for repair. - 7) Reed blocks and reed petals may be of any manufacturer but must fit within the OEM intake manifold. - 8) All engines may use aftermarket (non-OEM) pistons, rings, bearings, gaskets, and ignition parts. - 9) Any gearcase, midsection, cowling and transom/trim assemblies are legal. - 10) Exhaust stacks must be contained within the driveshaft housing. - 11) Powerhead parts must be of original manufacturer with no intermixing of various manufacturers parts.
+The midsections and lower units are exempt from this rule. - 12) Cylinder heads for engines over 156 cubic inches may be modified by welding and matching their combustion chamber pockets to achieve higher compression.
 All cylinder and heads will be checked, with heads on, by a closed block liquid cubic centimeter (cc) measurement.
 Above specification includes spark plug thread hole as follows: 158.4 cu. in.
-Yamaha - 37 cc, 165 cu. in.
-OMC - 40 cc, 164 cu.in.
+Yamaha 37 cc, 165 cu. in.
+OMC 40 cc, 164 cu.in.
 Modifications to cylinder heads must not alter pocket location or shape from factory heads.